matthieugouel/matthieugouel.name/content/about.md

 I currently work in the [NPA](https://www.lip6.fr/recherche/team.php?acronyme=NPA) team of the [LIP6](https://www.lip6.fr) laboratory at [Sorbonne Université](https://www.sorbonne-universite.fr), and I’m affiliated with the [LINCS](https://www.lincs.fr) laboratory.
 I’m part of the [Dioptra](https://dioptra.io/about) group led by [Timur Friedman](https://orcid.org/0000-0002-1653-3552) and [Olivier Fourmaux](https://orcid.org/0000-0002-6885-9378).

-Before, I worked for the [French Ministry of Defense](https://www.defense.gouv.fr) as a Software Engineer and for the [Société Générale](https://particuliers.societegenerale.fr) as a DevOps Engineer.
+Before, I worked for the [French Ministry of Armed Forces](https://www.defense.gouv.fr) as a Software Engineer and for the [Société Générale](https://particuliers.societegenerale.fr) as a DevOps Engineer.

 Check out my [GitHub](https://github.com/matthieugouel) and [LinkedIn](https://www.linkedin.com/in/matthieugouel) profiles.